Looking for life insurance for tobacco users can prove to be difficult. As a pipe smoker, working with the right company is pivotal.

 The overall health of the proposed insured is taken into account by the insurance companies when getting coverage.
 A healthy individual who smokes a pipe will still get great coverage without a waiting period.

 Most conditions associated with tobacco use will cause insurance companies to place applicants into a higher-risk category.
 A higher-risk category could mean higher premiums, a waiting period, or denial.
 Companies will usually react in one of the following ways.

 A few companies ask only about cigarette smoking, not smoking pipes, or other tobacco use.
 Some plans honor non-smoking rates for 3 years and allow the insured to quit smoking for 12 months during this period.
 If the insured can prove they quit smoking, they can continue receiving the non-smoking rate class.

 Higher Premiums with Immediate Coverage

-The majority of life insurance companies will award coverage to healthy pipe smokers but at an increased premium price.
+Most life insurance companies will award coverage to healthy pipe smokers at an increased premium price.
 This is how the majority of providers react to tobacco users.
 Some will require you to pay more in smoking rate increases, while others will not inflate the smoking rate class as much.

 Higher Premiums and a Waiting Period

 For seniors who use a tobacco pipe and have other health concerns, life insurance protection will cost more and could have a waiting period.
 Typical waiting periods are 2 years and provide only partial coverage during this time.